kexiZeroing/kexiZeroing.github.io/src/posts/react-server-side-rendering.md

 }
 ```

 Behind the scenes, Server Actions create a POST API endpoint.
-This is why you don't need to create API endpoints manually when using Server Actions. *(Server actions let us put our API endpoint back into the component boundary in the same way that server components let us move `getServerSideProps` into the component boundary.)*
+This is why you don't need to create API endpoints manually when using Server Actions.
+Server actions are different from regular server-side code.
+They are specifically designed to be invoked from the client-side, usually through form submissions or other user interactions.
+If you need to "expose" server functions to the client, you can use `"use server"`.
+- Next.js creates a unique identifier for each server action.
+This identifier links the client-side request to the correct server-side function.
+- Next.js automatically generates an API endpoint for each server action.
+These endpoints are created during the compilation process and are not visible in your codebase.
+The generated endpoints handle the incoming requests from the client and route them to the corresponding server action.
+The request includes a special header called "Next-Action" which contains the unique identifier of the server action.
+- Server Actions integrate with Next.js' caching and revalidation architecture. `revalidatePath` accepts a relative URL string where it will clear the cache and revalidate the data for that path after a server action.